Supporting rigor and management relevance in the collection, analysis, and interpretation of ecological data

 Desert tortoise: Seth recently developed a multi-year, multi-method occupancy model to identify landscape features associated with desert tortoise occurrence in the eastern Mojave desert.
 This is a novel statistical model that leverages the sparse information on desert tortoise occupancy and it has wide utility for other cryptic or highly-mobile species with high survival and/or territoriality.
+It incorporates multiple temporal levels of varying detection probability both within and among primary sampling seasons.
+This work was presented at the International Statistical Ecology Conference in St. Andrews, Scotland in June 2018.

 Columbian sharp-tailed grouse: Seth spent time last winter contributing the statistical analysis portion of a project looking at sharp-tailed grouse hen and nest survival in CRP land versus native sagebrush steppe.

 Kirtland’s warbler: Seth just wrapped up an analysis of point count data for endangered Kirtland’s warbler using unmarked N-mixture models to quantify detection rates and density of singing male warblers as a function of forest stand type.
 These results may identify new opportunities for conservation of Kirtland’s warbler breeding habitat.

-Landscape disturbance models: Seth is part of a team that developed and tested the performance of distance and density-based landscape disturbance models to evaluate the relationship between cumulative human disturbances and greater sage-grouse populations and wetland and upland vegetation communities.
+Landscape disturbance models: Seth was part of a team that developed and tested the performance of distance and density-based landscape disturbance models to evaluate the relationship between cumulative human disturbances and greater sage-grouse populations and wetland and upland vegetation communities.
+This work was published in early 2017 (see Publications).

 Custom R code: We were contracted to develop custom R code to automatically process hundreds of complicated GPS location text files and convert them to shapefiles.
 This will form the basis of upcoming analyses on spatio-temporal contact rates of hunters and white-tailed deer.